- Concrete Driveways Info

 A new decorative concrete driveway is a bit like a new car.
 It looks great for the first year or two, but will eventually lose its luster if you don’t clean and maintain it on a regular basis.

-Stains from hot tire marks, oil leaks, mold and mildew, and chemicals (such as lawn fertilizer and deicing salts) are inevitable but they don’t have to be permanent if you know the best methods and cleaning materials to use to remove them.
-Here are some tips for cleaning all sorts of contaminants from your concrete driveway and how to protect and preserve its appearance for years to come.
+Stains from hot tire marks, oil leaks, mold and mildew, and chemicals (such as lawn fertilizer and deicing salts) are bound to happen.
+But they don’t have to ruin your curb appeal if you know the best methods and cleaning materials to use to remove them.
+Here are some tips for cleaning your concrete driveway and how to protect and preserve it for years to come.

 Shop for concrete cleaners & degreasers.

-Tip: If you only plan to use a pressure washer once or twice a year, renting one may be more economical than buying one, and you won’t need to worry about storing or maintaining it.
-If you have no experience using a pressure washer, you may be better off hiring a professional who knows exactly how to clean concrete driveway surfaces without doing any damage.
+Tip: If you only plan to use a pressure washer once or twice a year, renting one may be cheaper than buying one.
+And you won’t need to worry about storing or maintaining it.
+If you've never used a pressure washer, you may want to hire a professional who knows exactly how to clean concrete driveway surfaces without doing damage.

 Find contractors offering concrete cleaning near me.